Tom Kapitany: Crystal World

 Tom Kapitany started Crystal World Exhibition Centre in 1999 following his involvement with the family business' retail nursery Collectors Corner.
 Kapitany would frequently travel the world to source natural history specimens.
 Through Crystal World, Kapitany has hosted fundraising activities to help the Australian Animal Rescue charity.

 In February 2019, Kapitany and Australian Animal Rescue rescued Rosie the Shark, a preserved great white shark facing vandalism at the abandoned wildlife park Wildlife Wonderland and was rehoused at Crystal World in Devon Meadows.
 The shark was originally preserved in formaldehyde which caused major disruptions to its relocation due to the toxic nature of the chemical.

+In 2024 Kapitany discovered a new fossil starfish in Western Australia, which was named Ambigaster Kapitanyi.